HJaliliani/WhichAppUITest/README.md

  *User can click a lot of times on circle & all the coins will be add to ui without UI performance breakdown...
  * the counter number & coin collector objects(Views) also animating with other UI elements simultaneously.
- * I implement Methods for  clean code (redude code repeating )
+ * I implement methods for  clean code (redude code repeating )
+ * Inside raw folder I put some sounds files for test

  **Repo contains 2 Branches:

  1- Master branch : Using View Animator Method

- -Using Kotlin Coroutines for smooth ui & performance , while adding objects and playing sounds even in low-mid Android Devices in this methos.
+ -Using Kotlin Coroutines for smooth ui & performance , while adding objects and playing sounds even in low-mid Android Devices in this method.

  -Delete objects immidiately after ending their animation & going out of screen due to handle performance

- -play coins sounds : if you wanna play sounds for every object that going out of screen must edit sound file length and choose a file with playing length in  milliseconds
+ -play coins sounds : if you wanna play sounds for every object that going out of screen must edit sound file length and choose a file with a shorter playing length in less than a seconds(in milliseconds )

  - show animation for counting by a Library
  ...